-- (i) the establishment of a print right, its transfer (except a transfer by inheritance or other general succession; the same applies in the following item), alteration, extinguishment (except when due to comingling, or because of the extinguishment of the right of reproduction or right to transmit to the public), or a restriction on its disposal; - (ii) the establishment, transfer, alteration, or termination of a right of pledge established on a print right (except when due to a merger of the right of pledge, or because of the termination of the print rights or the claim they secure), or a restriction on its disposal. - (2) The provisions of Article 78 (except paragraph (3)) apply mutatis mutandis to the registration referred to in the preceding paragraph.
+- (i) the establishment of a print right, its transfer (except a transfer by inheritance or other general succession; the same applies in the next item), alteration, extinguishment (except when due to comingling, or because of the extinguishment of the right of reproduction), or a restriction on its disposal; - (ii) the establishment, transfer, alteration, or termination of a right of pledge

+- established on a print right (except when due to a merger of the right of pledge, or because of the termination of the print rights or the claim they secure), or a restriction on its disposal. - (2) The provisions of Article 78 (except paragraph (3)) apply mutatis mutandis to the registration referred to in the preceding paragraph.
 In this case, the term "copyright register" in Article 78, paragraphs (1), (2), (4), (8), and (9) is deemed to be replaced with "register of print rights".